ansys/pydpf-core/doc/source/user_guide/tutorials/mathematics/basic_maths.rst

 ^^^^^^^^^^^

-The |overall_dot| operator computes a dot product between the entities of same ID of two |Fields| and then adds all the entities data to return a scalar
+The |overall_dot| operator computes a dot product between the entities of same ID of two |Fields| and then adds all the entities data to return a scalar.

 .. code-block:: python